The Allens AI Australian law benchmark and methodological observations

 An eye on the horizon

 The Allens AI Australian law benchmark is an ongoing benchmarking project that assesses and tracks the capability of LLMs to deliver Australian law legal advice over time.
-Through a close examination of the results, we consider what opportunities exist today to implement GenAI in legal practice, current limitations and how human lawyers can best harness these capabilities to enhance and streamline legal workflows.
+Through a close examination of the results, we consider what opportunities exist today to implement GenAI in legal practice, its current limitations, and how human lawyers can best harness the capabilities to enhance and streamline legal workflows.

 Our methodology